 By Replicating the Conditions Within the Earth in Which Carbon Crystallizes into Diamond

 The ability to grow diamonds is one of the most precise and difficult manufacturing techniques that humans have ever achieved.
 It took almost 60 years of effort to develop the precision to grow gemstone quality diamonds.
-Because the processes are similar to natural growth, there are still variations in color and clarity of grown diamonds.
-In other words, not all lab grown diamonds are colorless and flawless.

 Today, there are two methods of growing diamond gemstones: High Pressure-High Temperature (HPHT) & Chemical Vapor Deposition (CVD).
 Each process is best suited for certain sizes & colors of diamonds.